jannis-baum/dotfiles/README.md

 The following are parts of my dotfiles that I will create separate repositories for soon:

-- si_vim to keep a single instance of vim for each zsh session
 - fzf file & directory management
 - ibkp.zsh to back up files in iCloud